Help us make a difference

 We do this because we're prioritizing the needs of the recipient before our own, and because we trust that physicians, surgeons, hospitals, and nurses will care for us in the best way possible.
 While this belief is admirable, it's not particularly realistic.

 Remember: the transplant system was created and has evolved around the needs of the recipient.
 The living organ donor is a means to the end goal of obtaining a transplant for the recipient.

-The above sounds harsh, but it's also the only philosophy that will fully protect the (prospective) living organ donor from the sometimes ignorant, sometimes misinformed, sometimes naive, sometimes profit-driven, sometimes arrogant, sometimes well-intended-but-misguided attitudes of everyone connected to a hospital's transplant program.
-In other words, the only true and best advocate a prospective living organ donor can have is themselves (or a truly independent living donor advocate, someone not connected to a transplant center in any way).
+The above sounds harsh, but it's also the only philosophy that will fully protect the (prospective) living organ donor from the sometimes ignorant, or misinformed, or naive, or well-intended-but-misguided attitudes of everyone connected to a hospital's transplant program.
+In other words, the only true and best advocate a prospective living organ donor can have is themselves (and/or a truly independent living donor advocate, someone not connected to a transplant center in any way).

 A prospective living organ donor has the right to choose their surgeon and

 surgical facility like any other patient, independent of the